photo © Kokkolan Matkailu Oy

 This rich history is reflected in the number of museums in the city.
-The best way to experience them is to take Old Kalle’s Town Walk which takes you through Neristan, Kokkola’s old timber house district, to the K. H. Renlund Art Gallery and Museum, the Historical Museum and the Exhibition Hall in the Museum Quarter, and Kieppi.
+The best way to experience them is to take the Neristan Walking Tour which takes you through the districts of Neristan and Oppistan, where craftsmen, seafarers, merchants and ship-owners used to live, enjoying the beautiful parks and interesting museums along the route.
 The K.H Renlund Museum contains around 40 works from the golden age of Finnish art, as well as a large collection of work by renowned artist Veikko Vionja, and the camera collection of photographer Leo Torppa.

-In the Museum Quarter you’ll find Finland’s oldest secular wooden building from 1696, now a museum, where you can discover the town’s seafaring history and view miniature models of old ships and an exhibition on the Battle of Halkokari.
+In the Museum Quarter you’ll find the K.H.Renlund Museum, Finland’s oldest secular wooden building from 1696, where you can discover the town’s seafaring history and view miniature models of old ships and an exhibition on the Battle of Halkokari.
 Nearby stands Lassander House which shows how a wealthy merchant family lived in the 18th century, and an exhibition hall.
-In Kieppi Museum of Natural History you’ll find collections by nature preservation pioneer Veikko Salkio, which contains examples of almost every Finnish mammal and bird species, Viljo Nissinen, containing over 1,400 specimens of different minerals, and lepidopterologist Armas Järvelä, with around 30,000 butterflies on display, many of them rare.
+In Kieppi Museum of Natural History you’ll find collections by nature preservation pioneer Veikko Salkio, which contains examples of almost every Finnish mammal and bird species, by Viljo Nissinen, containing over 1,400 specimens of different minerals, and by lepidopterologist Armas Järvelä, with around 30,000 butterflies on display, many of them rare.

 Other museums include the Kaarlela Museum of Local History and Culture, comprising a stone exhibition centre, a stable, workshop and forge, a smoke sauna, a drying barn and several other buildings, where local peasant culture from the 19th century is presented.
 The Hunting Museum introduces the history of hunting, always an integral part of Ostrobothnian life, from prehistoric times to the present, in a small log cottage and barn.
-The Fire Museum contains a collection of objects from the 1800s to the present, and is run by the volunteer firemen of Kaarlela.
-In the village of Öja, some 15km from Kokkola, you’ll find the Fishing Museum, in the form of a cottage, boat sheds, smoke sauna, fyke/fish-trap and salt storage sheds, a woodshed, all furnished and equipped according to their use.
+The Fire Museum contains a collection of objects from the 1800s to the present.
+In the village of Öja, some 15km from Kokkola, you’ll find the Fishing Museum, and close by is the Bosund Boat, Fishing and Hunting Museum.
 10km to the north is the Toivonen Animal Park and Peasants Museum, providing visitors with an insight into the rustic life of a Central Ostrobothnian village at the turn of the last century, and providing children with the opportunity to see, and touch, some 20 different species of farm animals in traditional surroundings.